Towards materials at extremes: from intense dynamic compression to expansion

 Application Focus

-The facility is applied to a selected subject of mechanical treatment of cellulose fibers, aiming at enhancing the efficiency of fibers disintegration, homogenization, and fibrillation processes by applying, both selectively and combined, compression and tension pulses on a broad range of intensities, from strong to extreme.
+The facility is applied to a selected subject of mechanical treatment of cellulose fibers, aiming at enhancing the efficiency of fiber disintegration, homogenization, and fibrillation processes by applying, both selectively and combined, compression and tension pulses on a broad range of intensities, from strong to extreme.

 Financiële details & Tijdlijn